Self Employed Tax Return Example USA-based (Tax Year 2025 Guide)

 Standard Deduction

-Schedule C is the foundation of Jane’s self-employed tax return.
-It reports her gross business income, subtracts allowable expenses, and produces her Net Profit i.e. the number that flows into the rest of the return.
+Schedule C is the foundation of Jane’s self employed tax return.
+It captures gross business income, subtracts allowable ordinary and necessary business expenses, and produces her net profit, the figure that flows into every other calculation on the return.

 Schedule C – Part I: Income